jamesmorgan/docs/background/faq.md

 ## Dai Card

-### Why is my payment taking so long?
+### Why is my transfer taking so long?
-Some payments can seem to take forever, and it can be difficult to figure out when it happens.
-This has to do with the collateral requirements of passing on noncustodial payments, and it means that the Connext node is depositing into the receivers channel before agreeing to forward on the payment.
-This could appear as if your payment has failed, but don't worry, the node is just autocollateralizing onchain!
+Some transfer can seem to take forever, and it can be difficult to figure out when it happens.
+This has to do with the collateral requirements of forwarding packets noncustodially, and it means that the Connext node is depositing into the receivers channel before agreeing to forward on the packet.
+This could appear as if your transfer has failed, but don't worry, the node is just autocollateralizing onchain!

 Check out the [System Limitations](../userDocumentation/limitations.md) section for more detailed information on the collateral requirements of the system.

-### What happened to my linked payment?
+### What happened to my linked transfer?
 If you did not save the link, it is lost for now.
-To get your payment refunded, or to regenerate a link, [contact us](https://discordapp.com/invite/yKkzZZm).
+To get refunded, or to regenerate a link, [contact us](https://discordapp.com/invite/yKkzZZm).

 ### My channel says its not open?
 There are a couple of reasons this may be the case.
 First, nodes can freely dispute any channels with the latest state to reclaim excess collateral from channels.
 This could throw a channel into a `CS_CHANNEL_DISPUTE` state.
 Channels may also be thrown into a `CS_CHAINSAW_ERROR` if there are errors processing events from web3.